usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 #### If a nonreligious entity operates a community theater or other place of public accommodation in donated space on the congregation&#39;s premises, is the nonreligious entity covered by title III?

-No. A nonreligious entity running a place of public accommodation in space donated by a religious entity is exempt from title III's requirements.The nonreligious tenant entity is subject to title III only if a lease exists under which rent or other consideration is paid.
+No. A nonreligious entity running a place of public accommodation in space donated by a religious entity is exempt from title III's requirements.
+The nonreligious tenant entity is subject to title III only if a lease exists under which rent or other consideration is paid.

 ### III-1.6000 Private clubs.